aeriform-io/slate/source/includes/_ramma.md

 Ramma can generate a report of frames that are marked as bad.

 This is useful for passing back a list of frames to rendering software, and some that may lack the ability to skip existing frames.

+To generate a report, right click on the sequence and select `REPORT`.
+Single click will generate a report and store it in the system clipboard.
+Double click will write a `frames.txt` file to the sequence folder and open it with the default text editor.
+<aside class="notice">Reporting is only available on sequences that have frames marked as bad.</aside>
 ## Supported Formats and Tools

 .exr .dpx .jpg/.jpeg .png .tif/.tiff .sgi .tga